Chain-of-Memory: Lightweight Memory Construction with Dynamic Evolution for LLM Agents: Experiments

 \subsection{Hyperparameter Analysis}

-We investigated the impact of the retrieval hyperparameter $k$ ($k \in \{1, 5, 10, 20, 50\}$) on LongMemEval using the Qwen3-32B backbone.
+\paragraph{Effect of retrieval size.} We investigate the impact of the retrieval hyperparameter $k$ ($k \in \{1, 5, 10, 20, 50\}$) on LongMemEval using the Qwen3-32B backbone.
 As illustrated in Figure~\ref{fig:para_k}, the performance gains from increasing $k$ eventually saturate, suggesting that pivotal information is predominantly concentrated within the top retrieved chunks.
 Consequently, excessively increasing $k$ yields diminishing returns, as the inclusion of irrelevant context introduces noise that may hamper reasoning.
-In terms of efficiency, although token consumption grows linearly with $k$, total runtime remains largely stable, as latency is dominated by LLM inference and network overhead rather than the retrieval process.
-Thus, a moderate $k$ provides an optimal trade-off between context sufficiency and computational efficiency.
+In terms of efficiency, although token consumption grows linearly with $k$, total runtime remains largely stable because latency is dominated by LLM inference and network overhead rather than retrieval.
+Thus, a moderate $k$ provides an effective trade-off between context sufficiency and computational efficiency.

+\paragraph{Sensitivity to the truncation threshold.} We evaluate the adaptive truncation threshold $\beta$, which controls when chain expansion stops after a sharp score drop.
+Table~\ref{tab:beta_sensitivity} shows that $\beta=0.5$ performs best on both LongMemEval and LoCoMo.
+A smaller threshold tends to under-truncate and introduce noisy evidence, while a larger threshold may stop expansion too early and miss necessary intermediate evidence.
+The consistent trend across two benchmarks suggests that CoM does not require dataset-specific tuning of $\beta$.

+\paragraph{Robustness across embedding models.} To examine whether CoM depends on a particular embedding model, we replace Qwen3-Embedding-8B with \texttt{text-embedding-3-small}, keeping Qwen3-32B as the backbone LLM.
+As shown in Appendix~\ref{app:embedding_robustness}, CoM consistently outperforms RAG on both LongMemEval and LoCoMo.
+This suggests that CoM's gains do not rely on a specific embedding backbone, but stem from organizing retrieved fragments into context-aware memory chains.